Script47/MCCodes-Modules/README.md

 Installation
 ===============

-Each module will come with a link going to a thread which will have instructions helping you install it.
+Each module will come with a read me going to a thread which will have instructions helping you install it.

 Bugs or Requests
 ===============